Azure/device-simulation-dotnet/DEVELOPMENT.md

 * `run --in-sandbox`: starts the service inside of a Docker container (short form `run -s`).

-The Docker images used for the sandbox is hosted on Docker Hub [here](https://hub.docker.com/r/azureiotpcs/code-builder-dotnet).
+The Docker images used for the sandbox are hosted on Docker Hub [here](https://hub.docker.com/r/azureiotpcs/code-builder-dotnet).

 Package the application to a Docker image